cammino/magento-multicarriershipping/README.md

 Create the following attributes and link them with your products:
 * width, height, depth (text with decimal number validation);
 * multicarrier_carrier (combobox with options 'Correios', 'Tablerate');
+* multicarrier_group (combobox)

+You have to change the default source model in which the multicarrier_group will get the groups.
+Open your database and search for the field `multicarrier_group` inside eav_attribute table.
+In source_model column, change its value to `multicarriershipping/source_tablerate_groups`

 Go to `System -> Configuration -> Carriers` and set the desired configs inside the three main tabs of the module:
 * Multi Carrier;